survive-the-century/survive-the-century/index.md

 Invaluable scientific contributions (and hilarious headlines) co-ordinated through the National Socio-Environmental Synthesis Center (SESYNC) of the University of Maryland.
 [A full list of contributors is here.](credits.html)

-This is a not-for-profit project supported by the Global Strategic Communications Council Opportunity Fund and Climate Interactive.
+This is a not-for-profit project supported by Climate Interactive and the National Socio-Environmental Synthesis Center (SESYNC).

 [Read the stories](book/text/stories.html)
 {:.button.underline}